Sv443-Network/UserUtils/docs.md

 // adding a single-shot listener before the element exists: const fooObserver = new SelectorObserver("body", {
   // since the listener below will be added before DOMContentLoaded, the instance
-  // should stay disabled until the DOM is ready:
+  // needs to stay disabled until the DOM is ready:
   enableOnAddListener: false,
 });